The 1967 Curtis Knight reunion sessions

-Jimi in fact attended two sessions at Studio 76 in New York.
-At the first he only played fuzz bass on a couple of jams that became "Day Tripper/Future Trip/Flashing","Odd Ball", and "Get That Feeling".
+Jimi in fact attended two sessions in July '67 at Studio 76 in New York.
+At the first he only played bass through a fuzz box on three loose, scrappy jams that were modified after the sessions by Chalpin, Knight and Capitol Records and given titles, to become "Day Tripper/Future Trip/Flashing","Odd Ball", and "Get That Feeling".
 There is another bassist on the recordings and Jimi plays his 8 strings Hagstrom bass through a fuzz tone right up front and sometimes in a lead bass style.

 Another photo from the same session showing Jimi this time with a Corvette guitar which is very similar to the Hagstrom bass.

 Even though Jimi had asked Chalpin not to use his name, PPX didn't waste time, putting Jimi's name in huge letters on the cover of the album "Get That Feeling" (released at the end of the year) with a superb photo of him performing at Monterey.
-Jimi's management team tried to stop the album but lost and were ordered hand over rights to a new Hendrix album (which eventually turned out to be "Band Of Gypsys" in 1970) as a payment for his breaching of contract.
-Chalpin however was expecting a Jimi Hendrix Experience album and he was soon filing another lawsuit.
+As detailed above, Jimi's management team tried to stop the album but lost and were ordered hand over rights to a new Hendrix album (which eventually turned out to be "Band Of Gypsys" in 1970) as a payment for his breaching of contract.
+Chalpin however was expecting the 4th Jimi Hendrix Experience studio album and he was soon filing another lawsuit.
 All of this greatly troubled Jimi.

 According to www.earlyhendrix.com Jimi is credited as songwriter for Future Trip / Flashing, Get That Feeling, Happy Birthday, Hush Now, Love Love

 SUMMARY OF THE 1967 SESSIONS